mfractor/mfractor.content/ios-image-assets/README.md

 >BTW, Apple being Apple started sometime to force apps to be compatible with the retina display, otherwise they would be rejected on the review.
 There was no escape for developers!

 This is when image asset management hell was the born on iOS projects!
-For now own we needed to provide different versions of the same image to match with the screen resolutions.
+For now own we needed to provide variations of the same image to match with the screen resolutions.
 Then came iPhone 6 Plus, that trippled the resolution, iPads, Retina Display Macs and, well, you got the idea...

 Of course that tools were created to help with this new problem.
 They're what this post is about! 😎